Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uG37YMFe5BQ.md

 ### Transcript

-> should demonstrate on devstream one week that would be fun could do some like multiplayer with snoot or something that would be really fun i'd like to do that it's a really good game
+> should demonstrate on devstream one week that would be fun could do some like multiplayer with snoot or something that would be really fun I'd like to do that it's a really good game